On pseudoconformal blow-up solutions to the self-dual Chern-Simons-Schr\"odinger equation: existence, uniqueness, and instability: Introduction

 \subsection{Acknowledgement}

-We appreciate A. Lawrie, S.-J. Oh, and S. Shashahani for sharing their manuscript \cite{LawrieOhShashahani_unpub} on the linearization of \eqref{eq:CSS}.
+We appreciate A. Lawrie, S.-J. Oh, and S. Shahshahani for sharing their manuscript \cite{LawrieOhShashahani_unpub} on the linearization of \eqref{eq:CSS}.
 We are also grateful to S.-J. Oh for helpful discussions and encouragement to this work.
-The authors are partially supported by Samsung Science \& Technology Foundation BA1701-01.
+The authors were partially supported by Samsung Science \& Technology Foundation BA1701-01 and National Research Foundation of Korea NRF-2019R1A5A1028324.